 The Saskatchewan Dietitians Association’s expectations for safe, competent and ethical dietetic practice by its members are summarized in the SDA Jurisprudence Workbook and established in the following:

-The Integrated Competencies for Dietetic Education and Practice define the knowledge and skills of Dietitians at entry to practice and the Competencies for Dysphagia Assessment and Management in Dietetic Practice articulate the competencies for work in this specific area of practice.
+The Integrated Competencies for Dietetic Education and Practice define the knowledge and skills of Dietitians at entry to practice and the Dietetic Competencies for Dysphagia Assessment and Treatment articulate the competencies for work in this specific area of practice.
 The SDA Continuing Competence Program Member Workbook outlines the ongoing expectations and commitment of members to lifelong learning.

 The Code of Ethics reflects the professional conduct Registered Dietitians are expected to uphold in their practice of dietetics.